2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 My gentle giant husband, my 14 year old son, and my 11 year old daughter will also be joining us.

-There’s something beautifully full-circle about walking a path my grandfather helped shape — now alongside my own little crew.
+There’s something very full-circle about walking a path my grandfather helped shape — now alongside my own little crew.

 If you are still reading this, you are warmly invited into this unfolding storyline.